forest-shadow/js-data-structures/SinglyLinkedList/readme.md

 # Singly Linked List

 ---
 > **Linked List** consists of bunch of elements with no indexes who are just pointing to the next element.
+It's a linear collection of elements ordered by links instead of physical placement in memory.

 > Each element in a Linked List is a **Node**. **Node** stores a piece of data (string, number) but also a reference to next node or if element in the end it refers to `null`.
 So, Linked Lists consist of Nodes, and each node has a value and a pointer to another Node or `null` .

 - we cannot grab some element with specific index, we just can get elements one-by-one.

+#### Pros:

+- Flexible capacity.
+Doesn't require setting initial capacity, can be expanded indefinitely.

+#### Cons:

+- Costly access and search.
+- Linked list nodes don't occupy continuous memory locations, which makes iterating a linked list somewhat slower than iterating an array.

+#### Notable uses:

+- Implementation of stacks, queues, and graphs.

 **Linked List Data Structure contains 3 properties:**